linschris/git-tutorial/README.md

 ```

-He still wants to save his progress, but he doesn't want to push his code and ruin any code you've curated.
+They still wants to save their progress, but they doesn't want to commit his code and ruin any code that you've curated until they feel it's ready to be displayed.

-While yes he could just save everything on his local machine, what if he wants to work on this feature from a different computer somewhere else?

-This is the (or my inital) idea behind branching...

-## Commit Graph
+Branching serves to act as a way to seperate code and files from each other when necessary, acting as almost like a "seperate timeline".

+This stops your project's code from becoming a mess of different work-in-progress features, and instead promotes clean, independent "lines of development" that may or may not merge.

 ## Switching To A New Branch